 – Ripe bananas

-As well as it’s important to use ripe bananas for flavour like I mentioned earlier, ripe bananas are also important to make the vegan banana tahini muffins nice and moist.
+As well as it’s important to use ripe bananas for flavour like I mentioned earlier, ripe bananas are also important to make the muffins nice and moist.
 Unripe bananas contain less water (moisture) than ripe ones, thus using unripe bananas makes muffins too dry.
 Use ripe ones always 🙂